This is a session looking at music

 What do people think?
 What about music that is evil and damaging?
 Is it the music or the lyrics?
 Rick Warren says there’s no such thing as Christian music, only Christian lyrics.
 Is this right?
 What should our priority be (love the Lord your God and love your neighbour – Mark 12.29-31)

-Let’s listen to an audio clip – click here for the link to the website with the audio clip - note that you may or may not want to play this clip back via audio.
-Basically it's Britney Spears - Hit Me Baby One More Time.
-A good enough reason perhaps not to download it but when the song is reversed it says, 'Sleep with me I'm not too young.'
+Let’s listen to an audio clip – click here for the link to the website with the audio clip (requires Adobe Flash to run).
+You can find the same clip on YouTube.
+The audio is Britney Spears – Hit Me Baby One More Time – played in reverse.
+A good enough reason perhaps not to download it (!) but when the song is reversed it says, ‘Sleep with me I’m not too young.’

 Incidentally this audio clip has not been doctored despite some comments.
-I have personally tested (reversed) the original.
+I have personally tested (reversed) the original and it sounds exactly the same as the YouTube clip.

 Makes u think about what you’re listening to!